Syntax and semantics¶

 subject variables.

-starts with the keyword sequence when
+A fall-back-case-clause starts with the keyword sequence when no other

 behavior-section ::=